 People can put their tractors on display for a small fee and be members of our group $20 per year membership, insurance is up to the person displaying the tractor.

-A guided tour with someone one hand to give a little information to the visitor.
+A guided tour is available.
 Cost is a $2 gold coin donation.

 Nelson’s Honey Factory